frangucc/thenodechronbook/script_only.md

 intentionally blank
 ### SECTION 1 / PART 1 / ACT 1 / PAGE 10
 intentionally blank

+---

+# ACT 2
+> They are chatting about what it's truly going to take to become an EECS major, and they get into the topic of Hacking, and what it really means.

-### SECTION 1 / PART 1 / ACT 1 / PAGE 11
+### SECTION 1 / PART 1 / ACT 2 / PAGE 1

-** 1:1:1:11 OVERVIEW: ** Gou Sokyeo and his brother Nōn are hanging out at the Basement Headquarters per usual.
+** 1:1:2:1 OVERVIEW: ** Gou Sokyeo and his brother Nōn are hanging out at the Basement Headquarters per usual.
 Only today, they're having a Frank discussion about whether Nōn's smart enough to be a hacker.

 > **PANEL ONE** - A HEADSHOT OF NŌN LOOKING CONCERNED.